-Contract Law: Options By Peter Siviglia 309 Writing Contracts: Suggestions for Law Schools and Young Attorneys By Peter Siviglia 31 4 Evidence Burden of Proof Sweat the Small Stuff By David Paul Horowitz 325 Burden of Proof "You Gotta Have Faith" By David Paul Horowitz 333 The Duty to Preserve and the Risks of Spoliation How Organizations Can Preemptively Limit the Costs of Electronic Discovery By Jamie Weissglass and Rossana Parrotta 338 Trial Practice Opening, Motion Argument, and Summation A Walk in a Park or a Minefield?
+Contract Law Options By Peter Siviglia 315 Writing Contracts: Suggestions for Law Schools and Young Attorneys By Peter Siviglia 320 Evidence Burden of Proof Sweat the Small Stuff By David Paul Horowitz 331 Burden of Proof "You Gotta Have Faith" By David Paul Horowitz 339 The Duty to Preserve and the Risks of Spoliation How Organizations Can Preemptively Limit the Costs of Electronic Discovery By Jamie Weissglass and Rossana Parrotta 344 Trial Practice Opening, Motion Argument, and Summation A Walk in a Park or a Minefield?
 By Hon.
-John J. Brunetti 349 What to Do When Opposing Counsels Do Not Engage in or Comply With Good Faith Discovery Efforts?
-357 Summary Judgment Do's and Don'ts By John R. Higgitt 361 Burden of Proof "How Much Is That Witness in the Window?"
-By David Paul Horowitz 370 ADR: A Smart Solution for Crowded Court Dockets By Robert D. Lang 380 Marketing You and Your Practice Deal-of-the-Day Coupons The Ethics of Discount Marketing by Lawyers By Devika Kewalramani, Amyt M. Eckstein and Valeria Castanaro Gallotta 397 What Constitutes Attorney Advertising?
-406
+John J. Brunetti 355 What to Do When Opposing Counsels Do Not Engage in or Comply With Good Faith Discovery Efforts?
+363 Summary Judgment Do's and Don'ts By John R. Higgitt 367 Burden of Proof "How Much Is That Witness in the Window?"
+By David Paul Horowitz 376 ADR: A Smart Solution for Crowded Court Dockets By Robert D. Lang 386 Marketing You and Your Practice Deal-of-the-Day Coupons The Ethics of Discount Marketing by Lawyers By Devika Kewalramani, Amyt M. Eckstein and Valeria Castanaro Gallotta 403

-Our Evolving Profession How Lawyers Increase Business Not So Different From Other Fields By Brandon Vogel 409 Presentation Skills for Lawyers Handling the Question & Answer Session By Elliott Wilcox 412 Presentation Skills for Lawyers It's Not About You!
-By Elliott Wilcox 415 Personal Development Developing a Healthy Appetite for Risk in Your Career By Deborah Epstein Henry 419 Unexpected Career Transitions By Gary A. Munneke and Deb Volberg Pagnotta 426 Practical Skills: Money Management By Stacy Francis 431 Reflections on Transitions: Things I Have Learned By Jessica Thaler 437 What's in Your Transition Toolbox?
-15 Essential Tools for an Effective Move Forward By Amy Gewirtz 444 Stepping Out on the Right Foot: Protect the Solo Practice by Protecting the Solo Practitioner By Patricia Spataro 451 n behalf of myself and the 74,000 members of the New York State Bar Association-congratulations and welcome to NYSBA!
-Whether you are in law school or transitioning into your first year of practice, you are a member of a select group of men and women.
-It takes hard work, smarts and dedication to get into law school and to become a lawyer, and that's how it should be.
-We are called counselors for a reason: we establish trust with, listen to and advise our clients, and assist them in achieving their goals or solving their problems.
-You now belong to a profession where you can make a positive difference in people's lives.
-It is both a responsibility and a joy.
+What Constitutes Attorney Advertising?
+412 Our Evolving Profession How Lawyers Increase Business Not So Different From Other Fields By Brandon Vogel 415 Presentation Skills for Lawyers Handling the Question & Answer Session By Elliott Wilcox 418 Presentation Skills for Lawyers It's Not About You!
+By Elliott Wilcox 421 Personal Development Developing a Healthy Appetite for Risk in Your Career By Deborah Epstein Henry 425 Unexpected Career Transitions By Gary A. Munneke and Deb Volberg Pagnotta 432 Practical Skills: Money Management By Stacy Francis 437 The "NOT-to-Do List" to Manage Tasks and Distractions By Paul J. Unger 443 Reflections on Transitions: Things I Have Learned By Jessica Thaler 446 What's in Your Transition Toolbox?
+15 Essential Tools for an Effective Move Forward By Amy Gewirtz 453 Stepping Out on the Right Foot: Protect the Solo Practice by Protecting the Solo Practitioner By Patricia Spataro 460 n behalf of myself and the 72,000 members of the New York State Bar Association-congratulations and welcome to NYSBA!
+Whether you are in law school or transitioning into your first year of practice, you are part of the legal profession and we want to help you in achieving your goals.
+You have already demonstrated the hard work necessary to make it to and (at least part of the way) through law school, and you have also demonstrated the smart choice of joining NYSBA.